Kildimo: Kildimo/Pallaskenry Parish

 The parish of Kildimo/Pallaskenry is in the barony of Kenry.
 The present-day parish is made up of what were once the parishes of Kildimo, Ardcanny and Chapelrussell.
 Chapelrussell parish was once called Killuragh, Killenalotar or Killulta.

 The name Kildimo comes from the Irish Cill Díoma, meaning the church of St Díoma.
 The old people of the parish used to pronounce the name 'Kildeema'.
 According to Mainchín Seoige, St Díoma is said to have flourished in the second half of the 5th century.
 He was reputedly of royal stock, the son of Cas, king of Munster, and an uncle of St Munchin, patron of the diocese of Limerick.
 His feast day is 12 May.

 Pallaskenry comes from the Irish Pailís Chaonraí meaning 'The Palisaded Fortress of Kenry'.
-The Caonraí were a Celtic tribe who occupied this part of Limerick in the remote past, who gave their name to the barony of Kenry.
+The Caonraighe were a Gaelic Irish tribe who occupied this part of Limerick in the remote past, who gave their name to the barony of Kenry.